-You should avoid any strenuous exercise in the first couple of weeks and should continue to wear a support bra for 4-6 weeks after surgery.
+You should avoid any strenuous exercise in the first couple of weeks and should continue to wear a support bra for 4-6 weeks after breast augmentation surgery.
 You will be able to resume light exercises after a week and normal exercise by 2-3 weeks.
 You should be able to swim after 2 weeks and to help your breast augmentation recovery even further you should begin massaging the scar once healed.
-The images 1-3 show the progression of a patient showing how the implants are more swollen initially and asymmetry between the two sides and how they drop and soften over the course of 6 weeks when the final picture has been taken.
 It often can take weeks and months for the final results of your breast enlargement to become apparent and this is not unusual.

 Risks And Complications